 Additionally, Dorsal is responsible for ventral repression of decapentaplegic (dpp) in early embryos (1.5 – 2 hours post fertilization) through the recruitment of Gro.
 Loss of Gro activity at this stage results in complete derepression of dpp in ventral regions of the embryo (Dubnicoff et al., 1997).
 Dorsal binding sites necessary for restriction of dpp expression to the dorsal portion of the embryo have been mapped to the second intron (Huang et al., 1993).
 Our ChIP-seq data confirms extensive Gro recruitment to this site (Fig. 2-6B), indicating also that Groucho is lost from this locus at later timepoints, consistent with the finding that in later embryonic development multiple elements upstream of dpp confine its expression into multiple lateral stripes along the extending germ band (Schwyter et al., 1995).
 Extensive binding of Gro within these regions suggests that it also potentially has a role in dpp expression resulting from these elements.
-Additionally, dpp plays a crucial role in anterior-posterior patterning of limb imaginal discs during later developmental stages (Spencer et al., 1982).
-Expression of dpp in imaginal discs is controlled by an extensive 3’ cis-regulatory region containing multiple Pangolin/TCF and Brinker binding sites (Blackman et al., 1991; Theisen et al., 2007).
-While this enhancer region is not known to participate in dpp expression during embryogenesis, Groucho does bind both immediately downstream of dpp and overlapping the second of three spaced Pangolin binding sites between 4 to 9 hours of development, indicating that these sites may potentially play a role earlier in development than previously hypothesized.

 Dorsal is also necessary for the ventral activation of a number of genes, a process that is thought to be Groucho-independent.
 These ventrally-activated genes include rhomboid (rho), single-minded (sim), and short gastrulation (sog) (Gonzalez-Crespo and Levine, 1993; Ip et al., 1992).
 Loss of Gro activity was shown to result in restricted expression of these genes in 1.5 – 2 hour embryos, but did not result in significant change in expression pattern along the dorsoventral axis, so it is hypothesized that Gro is not involved in Dorsal-mediated activation of these genes.